|Updates to this chapter underway and due imminently|

 This chapter aims to provide review authors with background information on all aspects of searching for studies so that they can better understand the search process.
 All authors of systematic reviews should, however, identify an experienced medical/healthcare librarian or information specialist to provide support for the search process.
 The chapter also aims to provide advice and guidance for medical/healthcare librarians and information specialists (within and beyond Cochrane) involved in the search process to identify studies for inclusion in systematic reviews.

 This chapter focuses on searching for randomized trials.
 Many of the search principles discussed, however, will also apply to other study designs.
 Considerations for searching for non-randomized studies are discussed in Chapter 24 (see also Chapter 19 when these are specifically for adverse effects).
-Other discussion of searching for specific types of evidence appears in chapters dedicated to these types of evidence, such as Chapter 17 on complex and public health interventions, Chapter 20 on economics evidence and Chapter 21 on qualitative research.
+Other discussion of searching for specific types of evidence appears in chapters dedicated to these types of evidence, such as Chapter 17 on intervention complexity, Chapter 20 on economic evidence and Chapter 21 on qualitative evidence.

 An online Technical Supplement to this chapter provides more detail on searching methods.

 Medical/healthcare librarians and information specialists have an integral role in the production of Cochrane Reviews.
-There is increasing evidence to support the involvement of an information specialist in the review to improve the quality of various aspects of the search process (Rethlefsen et al 2015, Meert et al 2016, Metzendorf 2016).
+There is increasing evidence of the involvement of information specialists in systematic reviews (Spencer and Eldredge 2018) and evidence to support the improvement in the quality of various aspects of the search process (Rethlefsen et al 2015, Meert et al 2016, Metzendorf 2016, Aamodt et al 2019).

 Most Cochrane Review Groups (CRGs) employ an information specialist to support authors.
 The range of services, however, offered by CRGs and/or their information specialists varies according to the resources available.
 Cochrane Review authors should, therefore, contact their Cochrane Information Specialist at the earliest stage to find out what advice and support is available to them.
 Authors conducting their own searches should seek advice from their Cochrane Information Specialist not only on which sources to search, but also with respect to the exact strategies to be run (see Section 4.4).
 If the CRG does not provide this service or employ an information specialist, we recommend that review authors seek guidance from a medical/healthcare librarian or information specialist, preferably one with experience in supporting systematic reviews.

-Cochrane Information Specialists are responsible for providing assistance to authors with searching for studies for inclusion in their reviews, and for keeping up to date with Cochrane methodological developments in information retrieval (Littlewood et al 2017).
+Cochrane Information Specialists are responsible for providing assistance to authors with searching for studies for inclusion in their reviews, and for keeping up to date with Cochrane methodological developments in information retrieval (Cochrane Information Specialist Support Team 2021a).
 A key element of the role is the maintenance of a Specialized Register for their Review Group, containing reports of trials relating to the group’s scope.
 Within the limits of licensing restrictions, the content of these group registers is shared with users worldwide via the Cochrane Central Register of Controlled Trials (CENTRAL), part of the Cochrane Library (see Section 4.3.3).

 Most CRGs offer support to authors in study identification from the early planning stage to the final write-up of the review, and the support available may include some or all of the following: